Kastellan/omegga-LootChest/README.md

 To make a loot chest, create a 2x2 cube and give it an Interact component with the 'Print to Console' field set to 'LootChest'.
 All chests respawn as a glowing gold cube (with a light and audio component).
 I suggest taking one of these and duping them to make your starting chests.

-Use /resetlootchests to reset all loot chests in the server.
+Use /resetlootchests to reset all loot chests in the server (minigame independent).

 ## Known Issues
 - Only works with one minigame.